rtrevinnoc/FUTURE/README.md

 COLABORATE = "<a href='https://github.com/rtrevinnoc/FUTURE'>COLABORATE</a>"
 ```

-**NOTE:** In case you want to use a docker container, simpy run the following commands before everything else below:
+**NOTE:** In case you want to use a docker container, simpy run the following commands before everything else below (Or use the pre-built image from [DockerHub](https://hub.docker.com/repository/docker/rtrevinnoc/future)):

 ```bash
 docker build -t future .